jansche/AccessibleEvents/README.md

 ### Large In-Person Events (500+ attendees)
 Conferences, single and multi-track
- **Characteristics:** 1-x keynotes or general sessions (multi-track conferences).
+ **Characteristics:** One or more keynotes or general sessions (multi-track conferences).
 Speaking slots are typically between 45 and 75 minutes.
 Venues are often multi-year contracted, thus giving attendees a recurring experience.
- **Keynotes:** Presence of a stage (elevated).
+ **Keynotes:** Presence of an (elevated) stage.
 Presentations are often complex and rehearsed.
 Speakers can move freely on stage and control slides individually through a remote control or have coordinated and rehearsed support.
  **Breakout Sessions:** Rooms for breakout sessions limit the maximum occupancy, typically to max 200.
-COther characteristics are similar to medium-sized in-person events.
+Other characteristics are similar to medium-sized in-person events.
- **Registration:**
+ **Registration:**  Registration
  **Breaks:**
+ **Costs:**

 [ACCESSIBILITY GUIDANCE](categories/large_in-person_events/ACCESSIBILITY_GUIDANCE.md)